 Once it’s cool enough to touch, place the chicken in a zip lock bag and add some of the stock, followed by the marinade.

-Tip: Place the ziplock bag on a plate or bowl while it's in the fridge to avoid any accidental leaks!
+Place the ziplock bag on a plate or bowl in the fridge to avoid accidental leaks!

-Rest the chicken chashu in the refrigerator for at least 12 hours, preferably overnight for the best flavour.
+Rest the chicken chashu in the refrigerator for at least 12 hours, preferably overnight, for the best flavor.